Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Prices are approximate and were accurate at the time of writing (February 2026).
 Double-check details before your trip.

-The ethno-village "Gunny" is an ethnographic complex — essentially a traditional Kazakh village recreation — where you can experience Nauryz the way it's meant to be celebrated: with ancient rituals, traditional ceremonies, and authentic national cuisine.
+The ethno-village “Gunny” is an ethnographic complex — essentially a recreation of a traditional Kazakh village — where you can experience Nauryz the way it’s meant to be celebrated: with ancient rituals, traditional ceremonies, and authentic national cuisine.

 Grounds of the Gunny ethno-village